The Doom Generation: Plot

 Teenage lovers Jordan White and Amy Blue pick up a handsome drifter named Xavier Red while driving home from a club.
 Jordan gives Xavier the nickname "X".
 A late-night stop at a convenience store leaves the three on the run when X accidentally kills the store's owner, forcing the trio to hide in a motel to avoid arrest.

 Jordan and Amy have sex in the bathtub, while X watches and masturbates from behind the bathroom door.
 X then learns from the local television news program that the store owner's wife disemboweled her children with a machete before committing suicide.
 This leads X to believe that the trio won't be considered suspects or be found by police.

 Later that evening, Amy has sex with X, despite their mutual dislike of each other.
 Eventually Jordan finds out, and things become tense as the two men develop a lingering sexual attraction for one another.
-As the trio journeys around the city of Los Angeles, they continue to get into violent (almost comedic; every item the trio buys always comes out to $6.66) situations due to people either claiming to be Amy's previous lovers or mistaking her for such.
+As the trio journeys around the suburbs of Los Angeles, they continue to get into violent situations due to people either claiming to be Amy's previous lovers or mistaking her for such.

-These incidents get the attention of the FBI, and their goal is to find Amy and kill her (exactly the same sentiment is voiced by several other parties in the film).
 She is mistakenly identified by a fast food window clerk as "Sunshine" and later by another character as "Kitten".
+These incidents get the attention of the FBI, and their goal is to find Amy and kill her.

 Jordan, Amy and X spend the night in an abandoned warehouse, where they engage in a threesome.
 While Amy goes to urinate, Jordan and X are attacked by a trio of neo-Nazis, one of whom had previously mistaken Amy for his ex-girlfriend "Bambi".

 The gang first severely beats up X, then holds Jordan down as the aforementioned neo-Nazi ties up and rapes Amy on top of an American flag.
-The group finally cuts off Jordan's penis with pruning shears and forces the severed penis into his mouth.
+The group finally cuts off Jordan's penis with pruning shears and forces the severed penis into X's mouth.
 After Amy breaks free, she kills the neo-Nazis with the shears and escapes with X, leaving Jordan for dead.
 The film ends with Amy and X driving in her car.
 X offers Amy a Dorito, to no reply.
 Aimless on an empty road, the credits roll.